SadnessPower/TUM-Enchanted/Readme.md

 # THIRD UPGRADE MOD(TUM) ENCHANTED 2.2.1

-> [!NOTE]
-> - This Mod is incompatible with TUM Full (Third Upgrade Mod), so disable it before starting the game.

 ## LATEST CHANGELOG
 - Fixed a bug causing sometimes in a siege attack to have Citadel defense even though Castle was built